WKHR

 WKHR (91.5 FM) – branded WKHR FM 91.5 – is a non-commercial educational adult standards/MOR radio station licensed to Bainbridge, Ohio.
 Owned by the Kenston Local School District, the station serves Geauga County and eastern parts of Greater Cleveland.
 The WKHR studios are located at Kenston Middle School in Bainbridge township, while the station transmitter resides in Newbury township.
+In addition to a standard analog transmission, WKHR streams online.

 History

 WKHR first went on the air on May 1, 1977, broadcasting at 88.3 MHz.
 The station originated as a high school broadcast class under the direction of Marilyn Teague at Kenston High School on May 6, 1977.
 Initially, WKHR broadcast with only 10 watts of power and featured a rock music format; the station was managed by both students and staff.
 By 1983 the station's power increased to 300 watts.
 In 1990, WKHR was reorganized under a nonprofit company, WKHR Radio, Inc.; over time, the station transitioned from a student-run alternative rock station to a big band station run by adult volunteers.